bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/address-relay.md

 Speaker 1: 00:31:12

-So quantum entanglement.
+Quantum entanglement.

 Speaker 2: 00:31:13

 That's right.
 Yeah, it was great to have Martin in the office these last couple of weeks and yeah, I really enjoyed the conversation with him.
-He's a really approachable guy and I mean, he's been working sort of moonlighting on Bitcoin now for a couple years, but really excited to see him working full-time with a grant through Rink.
+He's a really approachable guy and I mean, he's been working sort of moonlighting on Bitcoin now for a couple years, but really excited to see him working full-time with a grant through Brink.
 So very good.
-We'll try to get this out soon and get into the studio again probably in the next couple weeks.
+We'll try to get this out soon and get into the studio again probably in the next couple of weeks.